KGB33/blog.kgb33.dev/content/posts/2023-01-12-Terraforming-Proxmox.md

 }
 ```

-So my (super) truncated resource definition is below.
+So my (super) truncated resource definition is below:

 ```hcl